Comprehensive Epilepsy Center Resources for Patients & Families

-Our newsletters highlight FACES programs and activities and feature articles written by patients, caregivers, and staff from NYU Langone’s Comprehensive Epilepsy Center.
+Our FACES annual newsletter highlights our programs and activities and feature articles written by patients, caregivers, and staff from NYU Langone’s Comprehensive Epilepsy Center.
 A hard copy of our annual newsletter is mailed out every September.
-Our e-newsletters are emailed out to the mailing list approximately five times a year.
-Email email@example.com to sign up for our newsletters.
+Please email email@example.com to sign up for our newsletters.

 Peace of Mind Lecture Series

-In support of the mission of FACES to improve the quality of life for those living with epilepsy and seizure disorders, the Comprehensive Epilepsy Center offers a series of free lectures to the public to help educate patients and family members.
-Lectures are provided by doctors and other professionals.
-To learn more about our webinars, please email us at firstname.lastname@example.org.
+In support of the mission of FACES to improve the quality of life for those living with epilepsy and seizure disorders, we offer a series of free lectures to the public to help educate patients and family members.
+Lectures are provided by doctors and other professionals from the Comprehensive Epilepsy Center.
+To learn more, please email us at firstname.lastname@example.org.